wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 The other aspect of the conspectus approach to collection development is that it gives a scale showing the depth to which the library collects a subject.
 IFLA's [Guidelines for a Collection Development Policy using the Conspectus Model](http://www.ifla.org/files/acquisition-collection-development/publications/gcdp-en.pdf) describes this: 0 means nothing is collected and 1 is "minimal," up to 4 for "reseach level" (doctoral programs in universities) and 5 for "comprehensive level" ("exhaustive" collections).
 Libraries with collection policies that give desired collection depths for subjects could use conspectus-based dentographs to show how subject do not meet, meet, or exceed the desired depth.
 However, there is no automated way of assessing collection depth, it takes an enormous amount of work to do it by hand, and the whole approach is outdated and little used, so this approach is probably fruitless.

 Finally, there are undoubtedly other, and I hope better, forms of dentographs.
-Checkerboards and mountains are the first identified, but I hope other ways of visualizing collections emerge.
+Checkerboards and mountains are the first identified, but I hope other people find other kinds.

 # Problems